Food and Nutrition Curriculum

 For ideas on how to teach about food in the classroom, visit the following websites:

-• Healthy Relationship with Food | promoting healthy relationship with food at school, tips for teachers by Alberta Health Services
+• Healthy Relationship with Food | Alberta Health Services.
+Tips for teachers to promote a healthy relationship with food at school.

-• Let’s Get Cookin’! | training for educators, along with lesson outlines and recipes, to provide hands-on food literacy lessons. (grades 5-8+)
+• Let’s Get Cookin’ | Huron Perth Public Health.
+Training for educators, along with lesson outlines and recipes, to provide hands-on food literacy lessons for grades 5-8+.

-• TeachFoodFirst: an educator's toolkit for exploring Canada's Food Guide | lesson plans and activities for teaching Canada’s Food Guide from Healthy Schools BC (grades K-8)
+• TeachFoodFirst: an educator's toolkit for exploring Canada's Food Guide | Healthy Schools BC.
+Lesson plans and activities for teaching Canada’s Food Guide in grades K to 8.

-• Teaching Canada’s food guide | toolkit developed for educators to teach Canada's Food Guide from Health Canada (grades K-6)
+• Teaching Canada’s food guide | Government of Canada.
+Toolkit developed for educators to teach Canada's Food Guide from in grades K to 6.

-Mini-meals for school nutrition breaks | ideas, recipes and tips for packing food for the school day
+Mini-meals for school nutrition breaks | Huron Perth Public Health.
+Ideas, recipes and tips for packing food for the school day.